Diethood » Recipes » Holidays » 4th of July » Bacon, Eggs, and Asparagus Salad

 asparagus, eggs, bacon, and tomatoes on top of lettuce leaves in a long oval plate

-• This is not a great meal to save once dressed and combined, but you can always prepare parts of the salad in advance.
-Like, boil the eggs in advance, and cook the asparagus in advance.
+This is not a great meal to save once dressed and combined, but you can always prepare parts of the salad in advance.
+The eggs can be boiled a day or two in advance and you can also cook the asparagus in advance.

 More Salad Recipes